suncoast-devs/handbook/lessons/cs-api-clients/reading/00-intro.md

 ---
-title: Introduction to APIs with C# and dotnet
+title: Introduction to APIs with C# and .NET
 ---

 ## Consuming API services